arosecra/brooke/README.md

 		- more difficult to do than you may think, since category isn't known until later
 			- we find all the items in a category by the category, not the other way around
 			- and sometimes we generate categories?
+		- put the display name on the item ref, not the item

 	- finish and use crud interface for indexeddb
 		- make an api that's something like